What is Offerpad?

-When selling to Offerpad, or any iBuyer, you'll receive a lower offer than you would when selling on the open market.
+When selling to Offerpad, or any iBuyer, you'll receive a lower offer than you likely would when selling on the open market.
 Your final proceeds depend on two factors: the repairs you'll need to make and Offerpad's risk assessment of your local housing market.
-Keep in mind that you'll also have to pay service fees of 6-10%.
-Learn more about Offerpad fees now.
+Keep in mind that you'll also have to pay service fees of 5%.
+Learn more about Offerpad fees.

 How does Offerpad work?

-Offerpad's process is simple, with an online application, initial cash offer, and on-site inspection.
-However, sellers only have a narrow window to back out after receiving the final offer before they'll face a 1% cancellation fee.
+Offerpad's simple home-buying process involves an online application, initial cash offer, and on-site inspection.
+However, sellers have only a narrow window to back out after receiving the final offer before facing a 1% cancellation fee.
 Learn more about how Offerpad works.

 Can I negotiate with Offerpad?

 No, Offerpad’s offers are non-negotiable.
 However, if you feel that Offerpad made a mistake in determining the price for your home, you can contact their solutions advisor and request a free price re-evaluation.

 Does Offerpad have hidden fees?

 Offerpad is transparent about most of its fees.
 However, it does have a hidden fee of 1% for sellers who cancel after four days of receiving a final cash offer.
 Learn more about Offerpad’s fees.